oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - Description
       - Required or Optional
     * - ``auth_type``
       - The authentication type.
-The value should be the string "ConfigFileAuthentication" or "SimpleAuthentication".
+The value should be the string "ConfigFileAuthentication", "SimpleAuthentication", or "InstancePrincipal".

-        In Configuration File Authentication, the location of the configuration file containing the necessary information must be provided.
+        With Configuration File Authentication, the location of a configuration file containing the necessary information must be provided.
 By default, this file is located at */home/username/.oci/config*, unless a custom location is specified during OCI IAM setup.

-        In Simple Authentication, the individual configuration parameters can be provided at runtime.
+        With Simple Authentication, the individual configuration parameters can be provided at runtime.

+        With Instance Principal Authentication, OCI compute instances can be authorized to access services on Oracle Cloud such as Oracle Autonomous Database.
+Python-oracledb applications running on such a compute instance are automatically authenticated, eliminating the need to provide database user credentials.
+This authentication method will only work on compute instances where internal network endpoints are reachable.
+For more information on OCI compute instances, see `OCI Compute Instances <https://docs.oracle.com/en-us/iaas/compute-cloud-at-customer/topics/compute/compute-instances.htm>`__, `Creating a Compute Instance <https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm>`__, and `Calling Services from a Compute Instance <https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm>`__.

+        See `OCI SDK Authentication Methods <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdk_authentication_methods.htm>`__ for more information.
       - Required
     * - ``user``
       - The Oracle Cloud Identifier (OCID) of the user invoking the API.
 For example, *ocid1.user.oc1..<unique_ID>*.